A new method for disabling the Mouse Scroll Wheel in Access forms

 The approach I use is to have a "loader" or "shell code" which is written in pure assembly using only x86 opcodes that fall into the ASCII character set (so that we can reliably contain this machine code within a String variable in VBA).
 The loader code will be instantiated by VBA on it's first call to IUnknown::QueryInterface on our object.

-The loader code is responsible for setting up the area of memory for our COM-compatible object and for adjusting the relative memory/pointer offsets before finally calling IUnknown::QueryInterface.
+The loader code is responsible for setting up the area of memory for our COM-compatible object and for adjusting the absolute memory/pointer offsets before finally calling IUnknown::QueryInterface.
 The machine code that our object uses is encoded with a Base64-style encoding, which is also decoded by our loader on the first call to IUnknown:QueryInterface - this allows us full freedom to use all x86 opcodes once the loader has done its job.

 To solve #3